ClickHouse/clickhouse-js/CONTRIBUTING.md

 ### Add /etc/hosts entry

 Required for TLS tests.
+The generated certificates assume TLS requests use `server.clickhouseconnect.test` as the hostname.
+See [tls.test.ts](packages/client-node/__tests__/tls/tls.test.ts) for more details.

 ```bash
 sudo -- sh -c "echo 127.0.0.1 server.clickhouseconnect.test >> /etc/hosts"
 ```

+## Style Guide

+We use an automatic code formatting with `prettier` and `eslint`, both should be installed after running `npm i`.

+Additionally, every commit should trigger a [Husky](https://typicode.github.io/husky/) Git hook that applies `prettier` and checks the code with `eslint` via `lint-staged` automatically.

 ## Testing